How to Add or Remove Mixed Reality Pane in Windows 11

 Connecting Your Meta Quest 3

 Many users now use the Meta Quest 3 for PC streaming.
-You do not need the legacy Mixed Reality Portal for this.
+You don’t need the old Mixed Reality Portal for this.
 Instead, use the Meta Quest Link software or third-party streaming apps.
 This provides a better experience than the older Windows tools.

 Manually Adding or Removing the Mixed Reality Pane